gottipati/wbc_segmentation/README.md

 [image1]: ./images/wbc_cells.jpg "white blood cells"

-# White Blood Cells Segmentation (Udacity Machine Learning Capstone)
+# White Blood Cells Segmentation

 ## Project Overview
 White blood cells (also known as WBC or leukocytes) help our body fight infections by attacking bacteria, viruses and other germs that invade the body.
 A count of leukocytes can help reveal several hidden and undiagnosed diseases.
 In a manual microscopic review of blood samples, pathologists minutely examine the count and morphology (i.e. size and shape) of white blood cells.